The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ```

-The first command, set_global_routing_layer_adjustment, adjusts the routing resources of the design.
+The first command, `set_global_routing_layer_adjustment`, adjusts the routing resources of the design.
 This effectively reduces the number of routing tracks that the global router assumes to exist.
 By setting it to the value of 0.5, this reduced the routing resources of all routing layers to 50% which can help with congestion and reduce the challenges for detail routing.
-The second command, set_routing_layers, sets the minimum and maximum routing layers for signal nets by using the -signal option.
+The second command, `set_routing_layers`, sets the minimum and maximum routing layers for signal nets by using the `-signal` option.

 More customization can be done to increase the efficiency of global and detail route.
-Refer to the [OpenROAD documentation](https://openroad.readthedocs.io/_/downloads/en/latest/pdf/).
+Refer to the [FastRoute documentation](https://openroad.readthedocs.io/en/latest/main/src/grt/README.html)

 ## Metal Tracks Configuration

 OpenROAD requires a metal track configuration file for use in floorplanning.
 For each metal layer, the x and y offset as well as the x and y pitch are defined.
-To find the pitch and offset for both x and y, refer to the tech LEF.
-Following is a generalized metal tracks configuration file with five metal tracks defined.
+To find the pitch and offset for both x and y, refer to the `LAYER` definition section for each metal in the tech LEF.
+Following is a generalized metal tracks configuration file with five metal tracks defined. **Units are in microns**.

 ```